Live Band Backing Track

 Step by step, you’ll learn not just how to play the song, but also how to map out the fretboard with barre chords and pentatonic scales.

 After practicing all sections individually, I play the full song from beginning to end, in an improvised way.
-This way you can see all ideas and concepts applied.
+This way you can see all the ideas and concepts applied.

 The final stage is for you to play with the band.